 As we preach His Gospel, baptize nations, and read His Word, Jesus Christ serves us again and again.
 We announce His pardon, and penitents absolved.
 He serves us by putting His flesh and blood under the bread and wine for us to eat and drink.
 That is how our Lord bestows forgiveness, life, and salvation on us.
 What a privilege to gather for praise to our wonderful and merciful God!

 We concentrate on Jesus Christ, who is present for us and with us through His Word and Sacraments.
-As a result, Lutheran worship is Christ-centered rather than man-centered.
+As a result, Lutheran church worship services are Christ-centered rather than man-centered.
 When we assemble for worship, we are not thinking about some distant Christ, reflecting on abstract thoughts, or analyzing various life themes.

 We're not in church to be pleased or entertained.
 Christ is present and active among us, exactly as He promised in His Word and Sacraments.
 "Lo, I am with you always, even to the end of the age," Jesus stated in Matthew 18:20.
 He fulfills this promise to us once more when He gathers us around His Word and Sacraments.